-- Burn injuries can occur from fiery explosions after a car crash, exposure to steam or the deployment of an airbag.
+- Burn injuries can occur from fiery explosions after a car crash, exposure to steam, or the deployment of an airbag.

-- Bone fractures might include crush injuries, broken ribs, arms, pelvis, knee, foot, ankle, spine or skull given the tremendous forces in a car crash.
+- Bone fractures might include crush injuries, broken ribs, arms, pelvis, knee, foot, ankle, spine, or skull given the tremendous forces in a car crash.

-The nature and severity of your injuries and the type of medical treatment required forms the basis of your compensation claim.
+The nature and severity of your injuries and the type of medical treatment required form the basis of your compensation claim.
 If any of your injuries are catastrophic or will require ongoing medical care, this can increase the amount of compensation we will pursue on your behalf.

 How much does it cost to hire a Los Angeles car accident lawyer?

-Because we take car accident injury cases on contingency, you never need to worry about paying for our services up front.
+Because we take car accident injury cases on contingency, you never need to worry about paying for our services upfront.
 We advance the cost of pursuing your case and you do not pay attorney fees until we have recovered compensation for you.
-Our contingency fee is a percentage of the total settlement or verdict which we explain in detail at our initial consultation.
+Our contingency fee is a percentage of the total settlement or verdict, which we explain in detail at our initial consultation.